Bari (Puglia), Italy – Jan 2018

 The weather was steadily improving and notwithstanding a fairly lengthy stay at Timios Prodromos I had made good time since leaving Dimitsana.
 I therefore decided that if the weather was still okay when I reached my next stop, the Metamorfosi Sotrosi Church, I would give the ruins at Gortyna a miss and, instead, make my way to the village of Stemnitsa and then on and up Mount Klinitsa.
 The map I have is not brilliant but it looks as if the summit is only about 500 metres higher and 2 kilometres beyond Stemnitsa.

-The church of Metamorfosi Sotrosi is a nice little church with a viewing platform that offers great views up and down the Lousios Gorge:
+The church of Metamorfosi Sotrosi is a nice little church with a viewing platform that offers great views up and down the Lousios Gorge.

 Metamorfosi Sotrosi

-… with views to the south … and views to the north
+… with views south (left) and north (right)

-And then it all went pear shaped:
+And then it all went pear shaped!

 Above, I’m near the Kamari Spring.
 A hard push of about 40 minutes or so should see me at Stemnitsa but… is that cloud forming?
 Yes.
 The cloud is very quickly getting much thicker.
 I don’t need this.